Best Time of Year to Visit Zion National Park (Season-by-Season Guide)

 Summer (June–August): Hot Days, Long Light, and Water Adventures

-Summer in Zion is hot, there’s no way around it, but it also offers some of the most memorable experiences.
-Early morning and sunset hikes are magical and keep you comfortable, the Narrows also becomes a favorite since it acts like nature’s air conditioning.
+Summer in Zion is hot; there’s no way around it, but it also offers some of the most memorable experiences.
+Early morning and sunset hikes are magical and keep you comfortable.
+The Narrows also becomes a favorite since it acts like nature’s air conditioning.
 Long daylight hours mean more flexibility, but July and August bring monsoon storms and peak crowds in the canyon.

 Best for: Water hikes, long daylight adventures, early-morning explorers